 ICC 500 Scope

 ICC 500 applies to tornado and hurricane shelters located in high-risk areas, including zones with wind speeds of up to 250 mph.
-It provides construction standards for:
+It also provides construction standards for:

-• 911 call centers
+- 911 call centers

-• K-12 schools with 50 or more occupants
+- K-12 schools with 50 or more occupants

-• Police, fire, and rescue stations
+- Police, fire, and rescue stations

 These shelters can be standalone buildings or integrated within existing structures.

-ICC 500 Testing Criteria
+ICC 500 Storm Shelter Testing Criteria

-2. Structural Design: Shelters and shelter components must resist 250 mph winds without structural failure.
+- Structural Design: Shelters and shelter components must resist 250 mph winds without structural failure.

 How Insulgard Products Are Tested for ICC 500 Compliance